 Limited time offer - save up to 40% on notary supplies

 * The Arizona Notary Renewal Package I may be purchased separately at the same net savings without the state mandatory four-year, $5,000 notary bond for $19.95 plus $7.95 for shipping.
 Enter item # P103 on the order form.
-The Arizona Notary Renewal Package II may be purchased separately at the same net savings without the state mandatory four-year, $5,000 notary bond for $12.95 plus $6.95 for shipping.
-Enter item # P101 on the order form.
+The Arizona Notary Renewal Package II may be purchased separately at the same net savings without the state mandatory four-year, $5,000 notary bond for $28.95 plus $7.95 for shipping.
+Enter item # P104 on the order form.
 The Arizona four-year, $5,000 notary bond may also be purchased separately for $25.00.
-Discounts and savings apply only to supplies and not to notary bonds or errors and omissions insurance policies.
-The notary bond, notary stamp, and notary record book are required by Arizona notary law.
+Discounts and savings apply only to supplies.

 Five Simple Steps to Renew Your Arizona Notary Commission

 During the notary renewal application process on the Arizona Secretary of State's website, you will be asked to enter the notary bond number, the bonding company name, and the notary bond issue date and effective date.
-We will provide you with all that you need to complete your application on the State's website.
+We will provide you with the notary bond information you need to complete the notary renewal application on the State's website.
 Save time!
 No need to wait for days to receive your Arizona notary bond.
 You can now order and download the notary bond instantly upon checkout.
 The cost of the notary bond is $25.

 Follow the steps below to complete the Arizona notary application process:

-- Take the notary bond that you downloaded on checkout to a notary so he or she can administer the oath of office.
+- Take the notary bond that you downloaded to a notary so he or she can administer the oath of office.

 - Sign the notary application that you printed from the State's website.

-- Mail the signed application, notarized notary bond, and the $43.00 filing fee to the Arizona Secretary of State.
+- Mail the signed notary application, the notarized notary bond, and the $43 filing fee to the Arizona Secretary of State.

-When you are approved as a notary, the Secretary of State's office will send the notary commission certificate to you.
-Once you receive it, email or fax a copy of your Arizona notary commission certificate to 1-713-649-0011 or firstname.lastname@example.org so we can prepare and ship your Arizona notary supplies.
+Email or fax a copy of your renewal notary commission certificate to 1-800-721-2664 or firstname.lastname@example.org so we can prepare and ship your Arizona notary supplies.

 Arizona notary bonds and errors and omissions insurance policies provided by this insurance agency, the American Association of Notaries, Inc., are underwritten by Western Surety Company (established 1900).
 Kal Tabbara is a licensed insurance agent in Arizona.